opd-ai/desktop-companion/README.md

 - **Peer chat**: Send messages to other players through the network overlay
 - **Character visibility**: See all characters connected to the network session
 - **Real-time sync**: Character actions and status updates shared across peers
-- **Battle system**: Challenge other players to turn-based combat matches
+- **Battle system**: Challenge other players to turn-based combat matches with special abilities and combo attacks
+- **Tournament system**: Participate in competitive tournaments with ELO rankings and multiple formats
 - **Gift exchange**: Share gifts between characters in multiplayer sessions

 **Character Care**: